APNIC-Labs/draft-kskroll-sentinel/README.md

    Geoff would like to do a large scale test and provide the information back to Alice.
-He uses some mechanism (such as an advertising network) to cause a large number of users to attempt to resolve the 3 resources, and the analyzes the results of the tests to determine what percentage of users will be affected by the KSK rollover event.
+He uses some mechanism (such as an advertising network) to cause a large number of users to attempt to resolve the 3 resources, and then analyzes the results of the tests to determine what percentage of users will be affected by the KSK rollover event.

-Huston, et al.           Expires August 15, 2018                [Page 5]
+Huston, et al.           Expires August 16, 2018                [Page 5]

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018